Skip to content

 Continuous Probability Distributions

 Again as the name implies, between two variables which are both continuous, an infinite number of other values are possible.
 To think about these distributions, we often think of probability densities.
 It’s useful to be able to plot probability densities for a handful of common continuous distributions.
 We’ll plot probability densities for the Gaussian/Normal, Exponential, and Gamma distributions.
-As a good reminder, to recall what forms the probability density functions for some given distribution look like, the NIST/SEMATCH e-handbook of Statistical Methods has a great set of descriptions on probability distributions.
+As a good reminder, to recall what forms the probability density functions for some given distribution look like, the NIST/SEMATECH e-handbook of Statistical Methods has a great set of descriptions on probability distributions.
 Let’s refresh our minds about the Normal Distribution.
 The Normal or Gaussian distribution is the classic “bell-shaped curve” we’re used to seeing when we think of any distribution at all.

 Conveniently in R, there are density functions for most common distributions.
 In fact, if we take a look at ?rnorm, we see a helpful set of functions to do with the normal distribution.
 We have functions for the density dnorm, the distribution function pnorm, the quantile function qnorm and a random deviate sample rnorm.
 This exists for other distributions too (HINT: try ?rgamma)